useblocks/sphinx-needs/docs/directives/needlist.rst

 show_tags
 ~~~~~~~~~
-Flag for adding tag information of found needs to list result.
+Flag for adding tag information to the needs list results filtered.

-If a filtered need has no tag information, no tag output is written for this need.
+If a filtered need has no tag information, we write no tag output for the need.

 .. container:: toggle